Advanced Analytica Advanced Analytica: iBOM

 BACK

-What Is IBOM? — A practical definition of the Intelligent Business Operating Model as a brand-first operating model for governed AI systems.
+What is brando? — A practical definition of the Intelligent Business Operating Model as a brand-first operating model for governed AI systems.

 Advanced Analytica